By Christine Mallar.

 When we go grocery shopping, many of us have learned to make choices that are both healthier for the planet and healthier for our bodies.
 We look for organic, locally grown produce, non toxic cleaners, and paper products made with recycled materials.
 But how many of us realize that we can apply these same sorts of good consumer choices when we’re shopping for our pets?

 Luckily, times are changing.
 Our animals have moved inside and become an integral part of our family unit.
 We respect and depend on the positive roles our pets have on our emotional and physical health; many studies have shown an increase in the quality and even length of our lives through mechanisms like the reduction of our blood pressure when we’re touching them.
 Greater awareness of global climate change has resulted in a significant increase in the range of available sustainable pet products.
 Furthermore, the demand for better products for our beloved furry friends has supported a veritable boom in the number of independently owned, holistic-minded pet supply stores.
-We did a lot of research before we opened, and we believe we were the first environmentally friendly pet supply store in the nation when we opened in 2004!
-Many other stores have followed suit, and now it is so much easier for people who care about the health of their pets to also make choices that are good for the environment.
+We did a lot of research before we opened, and we believe we’re fairly certain that we were the first environmentally friendly pet supply store in the nation when we opened in 2004!
+Many other stores have followed suit, and now, though those things I listed above still exist, it is so much easier for people who care about the health of their pets to also make choices that are good for the environment.

 Cut down on the chemicals